jtuckerk/oscar_prediction/README.md

 # oscar_prediction
 Big Data Project with Amy and Virinchi to predict which movies will be nominated for oscars

+# This is more for notes for our team, for a cleaner explanation of our project see the report.

 Things done: